Community Parks

 Hutt Park

-Hutt Park is a beautiful, 9-acre, passive park situated between McDonagh Crescent and Forster Avenue.
-A huge oak tree marks the centre of this park and it is encircled by a concrete pathway that provides a great location for a leisurely bike ride.
-This park is dotted with mature trees that provide ample shade, making Hutt Park the perfect location for an afternoon picnic with friends.
+Hutt Park is a beautiful 9-acre passive park located between McDonagh Crescent and Forster Avenue.
+At its centre stands a majestic oak tree, surrounded by a concrete pathway that’s perfect for a leisurely walk or bike ride.
+Dotted with mature trees that provide plenty of shade, Hutt Park is an ideal spot for an afternoon picnic or a relaxing time outdoors with friends.

 Jaycee Centennial Park